wisniewskikr/chrisblog-it-java-springboot/arichitectures/server-client/java-springboot-sse-display/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **chat** using **HTTP Short Polling** communication in **Java** application based on **Spring Boot** framework.
+The goal of this project is to present how to **display** messages from Server using **Server-Send Events (SSE)** communication in **Java** application based on **Spring Boot** framework.

 ##### Terminology
 Terminology explanation:
 * **Java Spring Boot application**: it's application in Java programming language which uses Spring Boot framework.
 This is chat application - user can open two or more browsers or browser's tabs, register with specific name, send webRTC offer and then chat
-* **HTTP Short Polling**: it's a communication where Client constantly and in short time intervals sends request to Server for content.
-Response is sent back immadietly from Server to Client
+* **Server-Send Events (SSE)**: it's a type of communication where Client initializes communication but then only Server sends messages.
+These messages are sent as Stream.
+Client can not send any message to Server.

 ##### Flow
 The following flow takes place in this project:
 1. User runs application
-1. User via any browser sends request to Server for registration
+1. User via any browser sends request to Server for communication
-1. Server sends back response to User via browser registration confirmation
+1. Server sends back many reponses to User via browser
-1. User via any browser sends request to Server with message
-1. Another User via browser sends request to Server for existing messages
 1. User cleans up

 ##### Launch